-We forbid every form of child labour, nor do we tolerate any work that, by its nature or due to the circumstances it is conducted in, could harm the health, safety or morals of minors.
+We forbid every form of child labour, nor do we tolerate any work that, by its nature or the circumstances that it is conducted in, could harm the health, safety or morals of minors.
 We declare our commitment in the following policies:

-- Policy for Social Responsibility -SA8000;
+- Policy for Social Responsibility - SA8000;

 - Guideline on Human Rights;

 - Sustainable Procurement Policy.

-We urge all our partners and suppliers to embrace the same principles.
-In this connection, we have defined and implemented specific human resource management procedures as well as supplier qualification and assessment techniques, commensurate to the child labour risk.
+We ask that our partners and suppliers embrace the same principles and we have defined and actuated specific procedures concerning the management of human resources and qualification and assessment of suppliers, commensurate to the risk pertaining to child labour.

 Since 2020, our Australian subsidiary Ghella Pty Ltd needs to fulfil the requirements of the Modern Slavery Act 2018 (Cth) (Commonwealth Act).
-In particular, Ghella Pty Ltd prepared and published a Modern Slavery Statement for the years 2020 and 2021 describing the modern slavery risks in production activities and in the supply chain, and the measures taken to mitigate them.
-The Modern Slavery Statements are accessible to the public at www. modernslaveryregister.gov.au.
+In particular, Ghella Pty Ltd has prepared and published a Modern Slavery Statement for the years 2020 and 2021 describing the risks in relation to the occurrence of episodes of modern slavery in production activities and in the supply chain, and the measures taken to mitigate them.
+Modern Slavery Statements are publicly accessible at www.modernslaveryregister.gov.au